Kicksecure/security-misc/README.md

 # enhances misc security settings #

+The following settings are changed:

-- deactivates previews in Dolphin
+deactivates previews in Dolphin;
-- deactivates previews in Nautilus
+deactivates previews in Nautilus;
-- deactivates TCP timestamps
+deactivates TCP timestamps;
-- deactivates Netfilter's connection tracking helper
+deactivates Netfilter's connection tracking helper;
-.
-Changes to the file browser only take effect for newly created user accounts.
-Not for existing user accounts.
-This package is most useful to help Linux distribution maintainers setting divergent defaults.
-.

 TCP time stamps (rfc 1323) allow for tracking clock information with millisecond resolution.
 This may or may not allow an attacker to learn information about the system clock at such